LemOnByn/python_L/README.md

 # python_L
 python learning

-Teacher let us implement matrix multiplication in python numpy is not allowed
+Teacher let us implement matrix multiplication in python,and numpy is not allowed.